Common Information on Notification Hub API v1.0

 - Search for templates whose template names begin

-with _ad_
+with _ad_.

 GET /message/v1.0/templates?templateName=Advertising